griffio/griffio.github.io/_posts/2016-06-12-Culture-Canaries-The-Interview-Coding-Challenge.md

 If the code challenge is just viewed as a CAPTURE[1], it's your job to prove you are more than just [dark matter](http://www.hanselman.com/blog/DarkMatterDevelopersTheUnseen99.aspx) of unknown provenance.

-[Some](https://triplebyte.com/manifesto) believe in a data driven process so that candidates can be algorithmically processed.
+[Some](https://triplebyte.com/manifesto) believe in a data driven process so that interviewees can be algorithmically processed.

 **Like a thundering herd**, eventually one will succeed and thus validate an arduous hiring process.
 See!
 Our process works.
 Only the strong survived.